KhoiMe/MuffinSource/README.md

-- 👋 Hi, I’m @MuffinSource
+- Hi, I’m @MuffinSource
-- 👀 I’m interested in nvim develop and linux
+- I’m interested in nvim development and linux
-- 🌱 I’m currently learning back end
+- I'm a front-end dev currently learning back-end
-- 💞️ I’m looking to collaborate on nvim projects
+- I use Arch btw (also Nvim, pdt: my config is on MuffinSource/nvim